anokun7/interlock-demo/README.md

   ```
   for i in {0..9}; do docker run -d -p 80$i:80 --hostname web$i.docker.demo nginx; done
   ```
-  - This will spawn 10 nginx containers with each having a unique hostname and exposing port 80 which is mapped to a unique port on the host.
+  - This will spawn 10 nginx containers, each having a unique hostname and exposing port 80 which is mapped to a unique port on the host.
 Depending on the clustering strategy used (default is spread), the 10 containers will be distributed across the cluster.
+  - If you are following the haproxy logs `docker logs -f <container-id-of-interlock>` you should see a lot of event based activity.
+The interlock contain listens on the swarm manager's port for events to add or detach containers.
   - Check the URL again as in the previous step.
 You should see the backends automatically registering themselves with the haproxy load balancer.

 6. Let's now run an actual demo website to see this in action.
 This can practically be any container that runs a website or networked aplication.
 Run the command below: